deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 "What is?"

-"Looks like all those metrics spiked by one human’s worth about... five months ago.
+"Looks like all those metrics spiked by one human’s worth about...five months ago.
 There was somebody else here, but they either died or moved on, and there’s nothing in the census logs about a dead human, so… yeah, she moved on."

 "She?"